alexwlchan/alexwlchan.net/src/_drafts/command-icon.md

 Many of these I wouldn't know how to draw if I started from a blank sheet of paper, but here I just stumbled into them.

 If you want to create some of these shapes yourself, the web app is available at [https://alexwlchan.net/files/2024/looped_squares.html](/files/2024/looped_squares.html).
-Send me pictures of your favourites!
+Send me your favourites!

+If you like this post, you might want to check out my other [generative art](/articles/?tag=generative-art).